How important is my video?

 No, but you are hurting your chance by not giving us 5 minutes.
 We will be watching 5 minutes of everyone else who is trying to get picked for the same Satellite.
 Why would you give yourself, such a disadvantage from the other comics?
 Seeing less of you and more of them helps them, not you.

 I was picked for a Satellite.
 Can I still give you a new video?

-No. Once you have been picked for a Satellite, that is the video score, we will use for all future Satellites and The Main Event in Las Vegas.
+No. Once you have been picked for a Satellite, that is the video score, we will use for all future Satellites and The Main Event.

 Can we record ourselves when we perform at a Satellite?

 No. We do not allow anyone to record their own show because there are too many comedians performing to allow this.
 On any given night there are 9 to 16 comics performing.
 If everyone set up a tripod it would like a movie shoot.
-We record each show and you are able to buy a DVD of the show at the end of the night.
+We record each show and you will be emailed a link of the show about 5 to 10 days after the Satellite.
 This way there is only one camera and one tripod in the back of the room.